Young Democrats of America

 The Young Democrats of America (YDA) is the youth wing of the Democratic Party of the United States.
 YDA operates as a separate organization from the Democratic National Committee; following the passage of the Bipartisan Campaign Reform Act, it became an independent 527 organization.
 The group's membership consists of Democrats from ages 14 to 35, and its political activities include an emphasis on increasing the voter turnout of young people.

 Leadership

 YDA membership elects seven national officers on a biennial basis at the organization's National Convention in odd-numbered years and two DNC representatives in even-numbered years.
 These officers maintain the day-to-day management of the organization.
-Most recently, officers were elected at the 2021 YDA National Convention in Cincinnati.
+Most recently, officers were elected at the 2025 YDA National Convention in Philadelphia.

 Between national conventions, the governing body of YDA is the National Committee which is composed of the president and two national committee representatives from each chartered unit, along with the chairs of the twelve constituency caucuses, eight regional directors, eight chairs of select committees, and the nine individually elected officers.

 The President, Democratic National Committeeman, and Democratic National Committeewoman are members of the Democratic National Committee, and superdelegates to any Democratic National Convention occurring during their terms.